 Check out our Facebook page!
 Like us here FACEBOOK and let others know in your organization too!

 Some Halloween Trivia

-- The first Jack O'Lanterns were actually made from turnips. - Halloween is the second highest grossing commercial holiday after Christmas. - The word "witch" comes from the Old English wicce, meaning "wise woman."
+- Because the movie Halloween (1978) was on such a tight budget, they had to use the cheapest mask they could find for the character Michael Meyers, which turned out to be a William Shatner Star Trek mask.
+Shatner initially didn't know the mask was in his likeness, but when he found out years later, he said he was honored. - The first Jack O'Lanterns were actually made from turnips. - Halloween is the second highest grossing commercial holiday after Christmas. - The word "witch" comes from the Old English wicce, meaning "wise woman."
 In fact, wiccan were highly respected people at one time.
-According to popular belief, witches held one of their two main meetings, or sabbats, on Halloween night. - Samhainophobia is the fear of Halloween. - Fifty percent of kids prefer to receive chocolate candy for Halloween, compared with 24% who prefer nonchocolate candy and 10% who preferred gum. - Black and orange are typically associated with Halloween.
+According to popular belief, witches held one of their two main meetings, or sabbats, on Halloween night. - · Samhainophobia is the fear of Halloween. - Fifty percent of kids prefer to receive chocolate candy for Halloween, compared with 24% who prefer non-chocolate candy and 10% who preferred gum. - Black and orange are typically associated with Halloween.
 Orange is a symbol of strength and endurance and, along with brown and gold, stands for the harvest and autumn.
 Black is typically a symbol of death and darkness and acts as a reminder that Halloween once was a festival that marked the boundaries. - Both Salem, Massachusetts, and Anoka, Minnesota, are the self-proclaimed Halloween capitals of the world.

-BAKER Geotechnical Construction
+HAYWARD BAKER Geotechnical Construction

 Visit Website

 Questions?
 Contact CalGeo at (530) 344-0644 or mmyers@calgeo.org